 Not only will the spiders appreciate the extra decorative touches in the added shelter cover, but if you leave some of your garden untouched over the winter, it gives them a good place to hunker down against the cold and start again the following spring when you do.

-Typically, a male spider will often die after mating with a female, since he either gets eaten or his life is just up.
+Typically, a male will often die after mating with a female, since he either gets eaten or his life is just up.

 The female will usually live long enough to produce an egg sac or two before dying herself once the heavy frosts hit.

-What Do They Eat?
+What do they Eat?

 The easier question is what don’t they eat?